 The Workmen’s Compensation Act

-The dangerous working conditions in mines and other British Columbian industries at the turn of the century was a concern both for the workers being put at risk, and further their employers, who worried about being held accountable for the accidents and injuries which occurred.
+The dangerous working conditions in mines and other British Columbian industries at the turn of the century was a concern both for the workers and their employers, who worried about being held accountable for the accidents and injuries which occurred.
 This meant that the BC government was receiving complaints and concerns from both sides of the issue, with owners asking for employer protection and workers wanting some sort of insurance if they were to experience an injury.
-As such the government looked for a compromise, which took the form of the Workmen’s Compensation Act of 1902.
-The act worked to meet wishes of both sides, having employees give up their rights to take legal action against their employer in exchange to being guaranteed compensation if they were to experience an accident that made them unable to work.
+The government looked for a compromise, which took the form of the Workmen’s Compensation Act of 1902.
+The act worked to meet the needs of both sides, having employees give up their rights to take legal action against their employer in exchange to being guaranteed compensation if they were to experience an accident that made them unable to work.
 This act came into effect in 1917, and has been the main legislation for workers compensation in BC ever since, laying the foundations for the current WorkSafe BC.
 While some worry the act provides more protection for employers than it does benefits for workers, it is undeniable that it was a turning point in labour standards, finally allowing worker well being to be taken seriously by both employers and the government.

 Rossland’s Miners Union

 Realizing the power in their numbers, the miners of Rossland joined the Western Federation of Mines as Union No. 38 in July of 1895, becoming the first Canadian branch of the organization.
 The Federation was known for being progressive for its time, allowing all minorities to join as equal members.
 The Rossland branch was known for being a very active branch engaged in improving mine safety.
 In these early days, union members did not receive the protection they do now, and members were at risk of persecution or violence.
 The union stuck tightly together in their fight for fair work treatment.

 The 8-Hour Work Day